gnachman/iterm2-website/source/_includes/documentation-highlights.md

 This option is off by default, but can be enabled under Preferences > Pointer > Focus follows mouse.
 It only affects iTerm2 windows.

 #### Middle Button Paste
 If you have a three-button mouse, by default the middle button performs "paste".
+You can configure the behavior of the middle button, as well as many other kinds of clicks and gestures, in Prefs > Pointer.

 #### Cursor Finery
 When using a block cursor, it's hard to pick a cursor color that's visible against every background color.
 If you enable Smart cursor color (under Preferences > Profiles > Colors) then the cursor color will be dynamically chosen to be visible against the text it is over and the adjacent cells.